gsotirchos/amcl-lidar-bot/README.md

 ## Overview

-This is a package containing 4-wheeled skid-steer drive robot equipped with a camera and a Hokuyo lidar in a Gazebo environment.
+This is a package containing a 4-wheeled skid-steer drive robot equipped with a camera and a Hokuyo lidar in a Gazebo environment.
 A pre-generated costmap is provided to the `amcl` node along with the laser measurements and the robot localizes itself while it moves via move commands with the `move_base` or `teleop_switch_keyboard` nodes.

 ### License